thxmasj/cloud-war-maven-plugin/README.md

 # Usage

 Include this plugin in pom.xml.
-As it is an extension of the default plugin it also supports the standard settings in addition to the settings for the enhancement features.
+As it is an extension of the default plugin it also supports the standard settings in addition to the settings for the enhancement features...

 ```
 <plugin>